openwrt/asu/README.md

 Vagrant or setup a remote host with Ansible.
 The following information except you are familiar with the concept of Vagrant and/or Ansible.

+The following packages are required:

+    python3-pip postgresql odbc-postgresql unixodbc-dev

 ### Locally with Vagrant

 Run `vagrant up`, it will automatically run the Ansible playbook and configure